Flexible non-parametric regression models for compositional data: Introduction

-The contribution of this paper is the proposed $\alpha$-$k$-$NN$ and $\alpha$-kernel regressions for compositional data linking the predictor variables in a non-parametric, non-linear fashion.
-The models have the potential to provide a better fit to the data compared to conventional models, yielding improved predictions when the relationships between the compositional and the non compositional variables are complex.
-The suggested approaches extend the classical $k$-$NN$ and kernel regressions by utilising the $\alpha$-transformation, thus allowing for more flexibility.
-Additionally, in contrast to other non-parametric regressions such as projection pursuit, the methods allows for zero values in the data.
-A disadvantage of these non-parametric regression strategies, however, is that the usual statistical inference on the effect of the independent variables is not straightforward.
-The $\alpha$-$k$-$NN$ regression is developed for the case in which the response data is compositional.
-The case where the response is Euclidean and the predictor variables are compositional was examined but the proposed method did not outperformed the $\alpha$-Principal Components Regression in \citep{tsagris2015b}.
-An advantage of $\alpha$-$k$-$NN$ regression, in contrast to $\alpha$-kernel regression, is its highly computational efficiency even when the sample sizes number hundreds of thousands or even millions of observations.
-The Compositional-Compositional regression case (where both the predictor and response variables are compositional) was also investigated, but the proposed method also did not perform better than the principal components regression method of \cite{alenazi2019} and hence is not considered here.
+The contribution of this paper is an extension of these classical non-parametric approaches for application to compositional data through the utilization of the $\alpha$--transformation.
+Specifically, the proposed $\alpha$--$k$--$NN$ regression for compositional data link the predictor variables in a non-parametric, non-linear fashion, thus allowing for more flexibility.
+The models have the potential to provide a better fit to the data compared to conventional models and yield improved predictions when the relationships between the compositional and the non-compositional variables are complex.
+Furthermore, in contrast to other non-parametric regressions such as projection pursuit, applicable to log-ratio transformed compositional data (see \cite{friedman1981}), the two proposed methods allow for zero values in the data.
+Finally, a significant advantage of $\alpha$--$k$--$NN$ regression in particular is its high computational efficiency compared to all current regression techniques, even when the sample sizes number hundreds of thousands or even millions of observations.
+Functions to carry out both $\alpha$--$k$--$NN$ regression are provided in the \textit{R} package \textit{Compositional}.

-The paper is structured as follows: Section \ref{trans} describes relevant transformations and regression models for compositional data, while in Section \ref{aknnreg}, the proposed $\alpha$-$k$-$NN$ and $\alpha$-kernel regression models are introduced.
-We examine the advantages and limitations of these models through simulation studies, implemented in Section \ref{simulations}, and real-life data sets presented in Section \ref{data}.
+The paper is structured as follows: Section \ref{trans} describes relevant transformations and regression models for compositional data, while in Section \ref{aknnreg}, the proposed $\alpha$--$k$--$NN$ regression model is introduced.
+We examine the advantages and limitations of these models through simulation studies, implemented in Section \ref{simulations}, and real-life data sets are presented in Section \ref{data}.
 Finally, concluding remarks are provided in Section \ref{conclusion}.